nomanbplmp/angularjs-es6-typescript/README.md

 # angularjs-es6-typescript

-Sample to create angularjs components with es6 and decorators
+Sample project to create angularjs components with es6 and decorators